Belize dollar: Banknotes

 The Board of Commissioners of Currency operated from 1894 to 1976.
 In 1894, the government introduced notes in denominations of 1, 2, 5, 10, 50 and 100 dollars.
 Production of 50 and 100 dollars ceased after 1928.
 20 dollar notes were introduced in 1952.
 British Honduras was officially renamed Belize in 1973, and the following year a new family of notes was introduced with the new country name.
 On November 1, 1976, the Monetary Authority of Belize was established, and took over note issuance.
 The first and only notes issued under its name were dated 1ST JUNE 1980, and included a 100-dollar note for the first time.
 The Central Bank of Belize was established on January 1, 1982, by the Central Bank of Belize Act No. 15 (Chapter 262 of the Laws of Belize Revised Edition 2000).

 The first notes issued under its name were dated 1ST JULY 1983.
 Production of 50 dollar notes recommenced in 1990, the same year that the 1 dollar note was issued for the last time, and then replaced by a coin.
 On April 30, 2012, the Central Bank of Belize issued a $20 commemorative note dated 01.01.12 (January 1, 2012) to celebrate the 30th anniversary of the Central Bank.
 It is similar to the current issue $20 note, but with the addition of the jabiru stork and the commemorative text "30th anniversary Central Bank of Belize".
 On the back of the commemorative note is the headquarters of the Central Bank of Belize in Belize City.

-The late Queen Elizabeth II appears in all banknotes issued by the Central Bank of Belize.
+The Queen of Belize, Elizabeth II, appeared on all banknotes issued by the Central Bank of Belize.
+In July 2023 it was decided that future Belizean dollar bills would not feature King Charles III.
+New bills would instead depict Belizean nationals heroes including the late Right Honourable and Father of Belize’s Independence George Cadle Price and the Father of Democracy, the late Honourable Philip Goldson.
+The new design was unveiled in January 2025 including modern security features, and national symbols.